A Maze of Stars and Spring Water

-A Maze of Stars and Spring Water (1923), originally called Fanxing and Chunshui, is a collection of poems written by Bing Xin when she was 19 years-old and directly inspired by the poetic movement of short poetry (xiaoshi in classical Mandarin) that emerged after the May Fourth Movement and the New Literature movement.
-A Maze of Stars and Spring Water is regarded as representative work of the short poetry genre and Bing Xin is considered as the cultural representant of the genre.
+A Maze of Stars (Fanxing) and Spring Water (Chunshui), are two collections of poetry written by Bing Xin.
+They were both published in 1923 when she was 19 years old and directly inspired the poetic movement of short poetry (xiaoshi in classical Mandarin) that emerged after the May Fourth Movement and the New Literature movement.
+A Maze of Stars and Spring Water are regarded as representative works of the short poetry genre and Bing Xin is considered as the cultural representative of the genre.
 Expressions remain common to refer to the short poetry genre such as "Bing Xin style", "Fanxing style" or "Chunshui style".
-Bing Xin was inspired by Tagore's piece of work, Stray Birds.
+A Maze of Stars was published in February 1923 and Spring Water was published three months later in May 1923.
+Bing Xin was inspired by Rabindranath Tagore's 1916 work Stray Birds.
 She wrote about nature, youth, abstract concepts of love and emotions and social and political perspectives.

 Background and writing

-Bing Xin was one of the first writers to use the short poem structure in a poetry book and she was inspired by Rabindranath Tagore’s piece of art, Stray Birds.
-She recognized his influence over her writing style in her introductory essay, "How I Wrote A Maze of Stars and Spring Water" originally published in Shi Kan in 1954 and reprinted in 1982.
+Bing Xin was one of the first writers to use the short poem structure in a poetry book and she was inspired by Rabindranath Tagore's work Stray Birds.
+She acknowledged his influence over her writing style in her introductory essay, "How I Wrote A Maze of Stars and Spring Water" originally published in Shi Kan in 1954 and reprinted in 1982.

-She started to gather her pieces of work in 1919 while she was completing a bachelor’s in Literature in the Arts faculty of Yenching University.
-The first short pieces were published in Beijing’s Chen Bao, a newspaper published in Shanghai, in 1919.
-The title A maze of stars comes from the way Bing Xin gathered the words and sentences that sounded poetic, resonant and suggestive words to her.
-According to Bing Xin, the title of the first book, A Maze of Stars (Fanxing in Chinese), comes from her “scattered and fragmentary thoughts”.
-The second part of the book is called Spring Water (Chunshui in Chinese).
+She started to gather her pieces of work in 1919 while she was completing a bachelor's in Literature in the Arts faculty of Yenching University.
+The first short pieces were published in Beijing's Chen Bao, a newspaper published in Shanghai, in 1919.
+The title A Maze of Stars comes from the way Bing Xin gathered the words and sentences that sounded poetic, resonant and suggestive to her.
+According to Bing Xin, the title of the first book, A Maze of Stars (Fanxing in Chinese), comes from her "scattered and fragmentary thoughts".
+The second book is called Spring Water (Chunshui in Chinese).

-Bing Xin admitted in her introductory essay, "How I Wrote A Maze of Stars and Spring Water", about the New Poetry movement that she did not understand it at the time and that she did not feel entitled to be one of the representants of the movement.
+Bing Xin admitted in her introductory essay, "How I Wrote A Maze of Stars and Spring Water", about the New Poetry movement that she did not understand it at the time and that she did not feel entitled to be one of the representatives of the movement.
 It wasn't until February 1919, when she wrote a short piece of her work called Beloved and sent it to the Chenbao Literary Supplement that she felt legitimated.
 The editor eventually rearranged the lines of her poems and she admitted that she felt confident to write New Poetry after that moment.